beego/beedoc/en-US/deploy/README.md

 ### Development mode

-The application created by `bee` is development mode by default.
+The application created by `bee` is in development mode by default.

 We can change the mode by: